 Skip to a section:

 A compilation of cats kneading.
-Credit: MISH via Youtube
+Credit: Best Meow via Youtube

 The term 'kneading' refers to the massage-like pressing of each paw into a soft surface, alternating between left and right paw in a smooth, soothing rhythm.
 The action closely resembles a baker kneading dough, which is why many people call it 'kneading dough' or 'baking biscuits'. (other fun names for it are 'making paddycakes' and a 'shi-cat-su massage')